21cs076/21cs076/README.md

   - Streamlit

 ### [Image-Feature-Simplification](https://github.com/21cs076/Image-Feature-Simplification)
-- Image-Feature-Simplification is a technique used in computer vision and machine learning to reduce the number of variables or features in an image while retaining its essential information.
+- This is a technique used in computer vision and machine learning to reduce the number of variables or features in an image while retaining its essential information.
 - Technologies Used:
   - Streamlit